lynndylanhurley/ng-token-auth/README.md

   * Supports [account updates](#authupdateaccount) and [account deletion](#authdestroyaccount).
   * Supports [changing tokens with each request](#about-token-management).
   * Supports [multiple user types](#using-multiple-user-types).

+# Callouts

+This module has been featured by [http://angular-js.in](http://angular-js.in/).

 # License